MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/2_AzureAnalytics/0_Fabric/demos/28_MirroringERPperfAnalysis.md

 > Quick technical overview of Mirroring an ERP System Database into Microsoft Fabric

+> [!NOTE]
+> `Shortcuts` in Microsoft Fabric are objects that point to other storage locations, either within OneLake or external sources like Azure Data Lake, Amazon S3, and Dataverse.
+They provide `real-time access` to data without physically copying it, reducing storage overhead and ensuring the latest data is always available. <br/>
+> `Mirroring` in Microsoft Fabric involves creating a synchronized copy of an external database within OneLake.
+This process `physically stores` the data in Fabric, enabling faster query performance and ensuring data consistency through continuous updates.

 <details>
 <summary><b>List of References</b> (Click to expand)</summary>